So, you've made it this far, have you? It takes dedication to find this page hidden deep within the Tagonist Knights Website.

 I had a collection of scenes in mind that had nothing to do with one another, so I ended up creating a patchwork of concepts that was one clue leading to the next, allowing me to run wild with ideas.
 The idea that what Lexia was doing during the events of the holographic town was the "B" story or background story during an episode of Star Trek: The Next Generation was fun for me.
 The main crew was fixing the problem, Lexia was doing something else in the background with her own storyline.

-The creation of Edward as a collection of micro-organisms, was brought about because I wanted to push the limits of life forms beyond just humanoid forms.
+The creation of Edward as a collection of micro-organisms, was brought about because I wanted to push the limits of life forms beyond just a human type being.
 Too often in sci-fi, that's all we get, humanoid this or that.
-The holographic town was inspired by an episode of Star Trek: Deep Space Nine where there is a community of all but on holographic individuals.
+The holographic town was inspired by an episode of Star Trek: Deep Space Nine where there is a community of all but one holographic individuals.

 The scene of the giants was inspired by a piece of artwork of a human seeing a massive skeleton with a sword in its chest.
 The prison break was inspired by a song, one that led to this whole concept playing out in my mind.